-- B.2.
-Establish a Commission for Theology, Formation and Leadership to progress implementation of the vision and authorise the ASC to finalise the terms of reference, including if necessary assigning responsibilities to the Commission currently fulfilled by other bodies in the Church. - B.3.
-Adopt the following principles to guide the Commission for Theology, Formation and Leadership: - a.
-The purpose for which the Uniting Church constitutes and resources intentional theological communities61 is to equip the whole people of
+- 2. Establish a Commission for Theology, Formation and Leadership to progress implementation of the vision and authorise the ASC to finalise the terms of reference, including if necessary assigning responsibilities to the Commission currently fulfilled by other bodies in the Church if necessary. - 3.
+Adopt the following principles to guide the Commission for Theology, Formation and Leadership: - a) The purpose for which the Uniting Church constitutes and resources intentional theological communities62 is to equip the whole people of

-61 Theological communities are found throughout the Uniting Church including within theological colleges, Congregations, agencies, schools and other institutions and networks of theology, formation and leadership.
+62 Theological communities are found throughout the Uniting Church including within theological colleges, Congregations, agencies, schools and other institutions and networks of theology, formation and leadership.

-- God to participate in the prophetic, disruptive, healing and reconciling reign of God in the church and the world; - b.
-These communities will manifest the cultural, geographic and theological diversity of the Church in their people, programs and processes. - c.
-Christian theological education for discipleship, mission and ministry is a gift and responsibility of the church for the whole people of God; - d.
-As an expression of our Covenant with the Uniting Aboriginal and Islander Christian Congress and in response to the Preamble, Indigenous theology needs to be a core part of theological education and formation; - e.
-As an expression of our commitment to be a multicultural, cross-cultural and intercultural Church, our theological education and formation needs to be cross-cultural, inter-cultural and multilingual; - f.
-National collaboration in theological education and ministry formation will enable more effective, equitable and adaptive education of the people of God for discipleship, mission and ministry; - g.
-National collaboration in theological education and ministry formation will occur most effectively if structural change is made to establish a governing body for integrated national oversight, leadership and accountability; - h.
-National unity in the oversight of theological education and ministry formation does not mean national uniformity.
+- God to participate in the prophetic, disruptive, healing and reconciling reign of God in the church and the world; - b) These communities will manifest the cultural, geographic and theological diversity of the Church in their people, programs and processes. - c) Christian theological education for discipleship, mission and ministry is a gift and responsibility of the church for the whole people of God; - d) As an expression of our Covenant with the Uniting Aboriginal and Islander Christian Congress and in response to the Preamble, Indigenous theology needs to be a core part of theological education and formation; - e) As an expression of our commitment to be a multicultural, cross-cultural and intercultural Church, our theological education and formation needs to be cross-cultural, inter-cultural and multilingual; - f) As an expression of our global and ecumenical scholarly commitments, our communities of theological education will draw upon and contribute to local, global and ecumenical scholarship and research; - g) National collaboration in theological education and ministry formation will enable more effective, equitable and adaptive education of the people of God for discipleship, mission and ministry; - h) National collaboration in theological education and ministry formation will occur most effectively if structural change is made to establish a governing body for integrated national oversight, leadership and accountability; - i) National unity in the oversight of theological education and ministry formation does not mean national uniformity.
 Diversity and contextuality are of fundamental value to theological education and ministry formation.
-A new national governance body will be responsible for preserving those values; - i.
-The Church is committed to high quality and accessible theological education and formation in a variety of modes and locations, including in person, online and by distance.
-Formation for discipleship and ministry is most effective within a formation community. - B.4.
-Authorise the Commission to work with Ministerial Education Boards to establish a national, multi-campus theological college as part of implementing the vision of a Network for Theology, Formation and Leadership outlined in B.1. - B.5.
+A new national governance body will be responsible for preserving those values; - j) The Church is committed to high quality and accessible theological education and formation in a variety of modes and locations, including in person, online and by distance.
+Formation for discipleship and ministry is most effective within a formation community. - 4.
+Authorise the Commission to work with Ministerial Education Boards to establish a national, multi-campus theological college as part of implementing the vision of a Network for Theology, Formation and Leadership outlined in B.1. - 5.
 Request the ASC establish a more visible, accessible and resourced structure for the Assembly to exercise its responsibilities in relation to the Church's

-- theological culture as part of implementing the vision of a National Network for Theology, Formation and Leadership outlined in B1. - B.6.
-Request the ASC provide theological guidance and reflection to the Church: - a.
-Exploring our understanding of 'mission', 'evangelism' and 'discipleship' and implications for our life; - b.
-Exploring the possibility of recognising contexts and communities as an expression of a diaconal ministry of the church, particularly through our community service agencies.
+- theological culture as part of implementing the vision of a National Network for Theology, Formation and Leadership outlined in B1. - 6.
+Request the ASC provide theological guidance and reflection to the Church: - a) Exploring our understanding of 'mission', 'evangelism' and 'discipleship' and implications for our life; - b) Exploring the possibility of recognising contexts and communities as an expression of a diaconal ministry of the church, particularly through our community service agencies.